Tanish-Ranjan/TPL/README.md

 ## License:

 TPL is licensed under the TPL License.
-See the LICENSE for more information: [LICENSE](https://github.com/Tanish-Ranjan/TPL/blob/main/LICENSE)
+See the [LICENSE](https://github.com/Tanish-Ranjan/TPL/blob/main/LICENSE) for more information.

 # Installation